springcard/ifd-sscp/README.md

 sudo pcscd -f -d
 ```

-If everything is OK, you must hear your Reader beep, and see positive messages in the console.
+If everything is OK, you must ear your Reader beep, and see positive messages in the console.
 Otherwise, observe the log and debug!

 ## License